-2,415 Equal Opportunities monitoring forms were received in 2020/21, which equates to 54% of all applications received.
+1,950 Equal Opportunities monitoring forms were received in 2021/22, which equates to 48% of all applications received.
 It is not known whether these applications have been approved, rejected or are currently being processed, since the data are disassociated from the application process, and not all forms were fully completed.

-The data as at 1st September 2021 show that of the applications for which an equal opportunities form was completed:
+The data as at 1st September 2022 show that of the applications for which an equal opportunities form was completed:

-- 17% classed themselves as disabled and 2% did not confirm their disability status.
+- 22% classed themselves as disabled.

-- 5% said they were Black or British Black
+- 6% said they were Black or British Black

-- 11% made up the groups who were of Mixed ethnicity, Asian or Asian British and Chinese or other ethnic group
+- 14% made up the groups who were of Mixed ethnicity, Asian or Asian British and Chinese or other ethnic group

-- 83% classed their ethnicity as White
+- 81% classed their ethnicity as White

-- 1% did not confirm their ethnicity
+- 1% of forms received classed themselves with multiple ethnicities